-See also A. Osborne, ed., The Teachings of Bhagavan Sri Ramana Maharshi in his Own Words (1962); Osborne, ed., Collected Works of Ramana Maharshi (1972); David Godman, ed., Be As You Are: The Teachings of Sri Ramana Maharshi (1985); Talks with Ramana Maharshi (2000); Gabriele Ebert, Ramana Maharshi: His Life, trans.
+See further Arthur Osborne, Ramana Maharshi and the Path of Self-Knowledge, London: Rider, 1954; Osborne, ed., Collected Works of Ramana Maharshi (1959); B. V. Narasimhaswami, Self Realization: The Life and Teachings of Ramana Maharshi (1931); David Godman, ed., Be As You Are: The Teachings of Sri Ramana Maharshi (1985); M. S. Venkataramiah, Talks with Sri Ramana Maharshi (2006); Gabriele Ebert, Ramana Maharshi: His Life, trans.
 V. Ward (2006).

 Kevin R. D. Shepherd

-December 24th 2010
+December 24th 2010 (modified 2020)

 ENTRY no. 35